jiggii/git-pair-exercise/readme.md

 Yes, I have 6 tattoos, my most recent one is of my mom's last heartbeat, with a purple butterfly, and a semi-colon as a reminder to keep going.

 How many tattoos do you currently have?

+that's so beautiful! i love tattoos and have many that i've gotten and <br> done myself.
+I have 17 tattoos right now, lol.
+Do you want more?
+I like your lip piercing a lot and am thinking about getting the same one